‘How Do You Know’ (2010) Review

-Lisa (Reese Witherspoon) finds herself at a crossroads when, at 31 years old, she’s deemed too old to play for the national softball and is cut from the roster.
+Lisa (Reese Witherspoon) finds herself at a crossroads when, at 31 years old, she’s deemed too old to play for the national softball team and is cut from the roster.
 She’s been dating Matty (Owen Wilson), an immature but handsome professional baseball pitcher.
-However, seeing as they’re not strictly committed to one another, she agrees to a date with George Madison (Paul Rudd), a recently dumped corporate businessman being investigated for stock fraud.
+However, since they’re not strictly committed to one another, she agrees to a date with George Madison (Paul Rudd), a recently dumped corporate businessman under investigation for stock fraud.

 How Do You Know is a highly formulaic rom-com; that much is true.
-I was a bit excited to see a female athlete as the main protagonist, but sadly, the movie spends about five to ten minutes on Lisa’s actual career, and the rest of the film focuses on the love triangle she finds herself in with Matty and George.
+I was a bit excited to see a female athlete as the main protagonist, but sadly, the movie spends only 5 to 10 minutes on Lisa’s actual career, and the rest of the film focuses on the love triangle she finds herself in with Matty and George.

 On the one hand, I can understand Lisa’s desire to distract herself from the fact that she’s no longer doing what she loves and what she has devoted her entire life to.
 Still, on the other hand, I wish the movie hadn’t deviated so abruptly from the emotional fallout from losing her spot on a team she lived and breathed for.